akbartus/Simple-AR/README.md

 ### **Updates**
 Please note that the work on this component is in progress.
 The future updates will be reflected here.
+* Adding "onDistance" event, which will let measuring distance between camera and AR target and trigger interactive events.

 ### **Tech Stack**
 The project is powered by AFrame, Three.js and WebAssembly (Emscripten Asm.js).
 The component is compatible with latest version of A-Frame (1.4.2).
-Tests with older version of A-Frame were not perfomed yet.
+Tests with older versions of A-Frame were not perfomed yet.
 The 3d model of a horse was developed by Артур Мигранов and taken via <a href="https://poly.pizza/m/b48xU1GsYOT">Poly Pizza</a>.

 ### **Demo**